synctip/netlify/README.md

-# Dudu Bar & Wine Shift Management App
+# TipSync

-Welcome to the Dudu Bar & Wine Shift Management App!
+Welcome to the TipSync App!
 This web application is designed to streamline the shift management process and tip distribution for our team at Dudu Bar & Wine.
 Built with React, TypeScript, and Vite, this app enhances efficiency and ensures fair practices in employee compensation.

 ## Table of Contents